reekamaharaj/EducatAble/details.md

 -   [ ] FAQ: clear the question after it is submitted
 -   [ ] Register: Password alert shows for an acceptable password, but it will still register the user.
 So change the message on that case to "sucessful register" or something like that.
 -   [ ] Entry password twice to Register
--   [ ] Auth stuff: Token saves locally and if user doesn't log out it is still there after the server is restarted and the browser is closed.
--   [ ] Fav: icons load in the saved state, so that when clicked they are removed
 -   [ ] Login: Alert to user when there is a wrong password or email doesnt exist as a registered user.
 Only console error right now and server console log

 -   [ ] (Admin) View questions submitted
 -   [ ] (Admin) Ability to delete/edit existing questions
 -   [ ] (Admin) Ability to add questions